jenniferfukino/jenniferfukino.github.io/essays/SoftwareEngineer.md

 by the metmorphose of each look.
 Hussein Chalayan was able to use microchips to create his innovative designs.
 If microchips can be added to garments, what else can be done?

 Fashion isn't easy, but I get it.
-Honestly, I don't know just yet how I can incorporate fashion into software engineering.
-But I am determined and eager to learn of all the possiblities software engineering can provide.
+Honestly, I don't know how I can incorporate fashion into software engineering.
 I am interested in designing a 3D body scanning app to help customers find their perfect fit, an A.I. program that allows anyone to design and manufacture their own clothes, and technology infused textiles.
 Are these even possible?
-There are so much possibilities in software engineering that I remain undecided in the path I will take.
+Software engineering is intimidating.
+However, I remain unswayed and ever more eager and determined to learn about the many facets of software engineering.
+Undoubtedly, I remain focused in my aspiration to create a symbiotic relationship between my passion for fashion and technology.

 At the moment, my dream of creating a technology infused textile is snapped back into perspective.
 The athletic software engineering pedagogy really opened my eyes to my strengths and a lot of my opportunities.
 In order to be a successful software engineer, the skills I hope to